Irreducible symplectic varieties from moduli spaces of sheaves on K3 and Abelian surfaces: Introduction and main results

-\begin{oss} {\rm If $S$ is K3 and $k\leq 0$, then the only case in which $M_{v}$ is an irreducible symplectic variety is when $m=1$ and $k=0$, in which case $M_{v}$ is a K3 surface.
-In all other cases $M_{v}$ is either empty, or a point, or a Namikawa symplectic variety which is not irreducible symplectic (see Remark \ref{oss:symnot}).
-If $S$ is Abelian and $k\leq 0$, then the analogue of $K_{v}$ in this case is not irreducible symplectic (see again Remark \ref{oss:symnot}).
-If $m=k=1$, then $K_{v}$ is just a point.} \end{oss}
+Theorem \ref{thm:mainb1} provides an answer to Question 14.10 of \cite{GGK}: it implies that, for general polarizations, all moduli spaces of sheaves on a projective K3 surface (and all the fibers of the Albanese morphism of moduli spaces of sheaves on Abelian surfaces) are irreducible symplectic varieties, with the only exception of symmetric products.

-\begin{oss} {\rm Theorem \ref{thm:mainb1} provides an answer to Question 14.10 of \cite{GGK}.
-Together with Remark \ref{oss:symnot} it says that all moduli spaces of sheaves on a projective K3 surface (and all the fibers of the Albanese morphism of moduli spaces of sheaves on Abelian surfaces) are irreducible symplectic varieties, with the only exception of symmetric products.
-Moreover, we have the following cases: \begin{enumerate} \item if $S$ is K3, then $M_{v}$ is smooth if and only if $m=1$ (and in this case it is deformation equivalent to $Hilb^{k+1}(S)$).
-If $S$ is Abelian, then $K_{v}$ is smooth if and only if $m=1$ (moreover, if $k=1$ it is just a point, if $k=2$ it is a K3 surface, and if $k\geq 3$ it is deformation equivalent to $Kum^{k-1}(S)$); \item if $S$ is K3, then $M_{v}$ has a symplectic resolution if and only if $(m,k)=(2,1)$ (which is deformation equivalent to $OG_{10}$).
-If $S$ is Abelian, then $K_{v}$ has a symplectic resolution if and only if $(m,k)=(2,1)$ (which is deformation equivalent $OG_{6}$); \item in all other cases $M_{v}$ and $K_{v}$ have terminal singularities. \end{enumerate}} \end{oss}
+The examples of irreducible symplectic varieties given in Theorem \ref{thm:mainb1} naturally fall into three main cases: \begin{enumerate} \item if $S$ is K3, then $M_{v}$ is smooth if and only if $m=1$ (and deformation equivalent to $Hilb^{k+1}(S)$).
+If $S$ is Abelian, then $K_{v}$ is smooth if and only if $m=1$ (it is a point if $k=1$, a K3 surface if $k=2$, and deformation equivalent to $Kum^{k-1}(S)$ if $k\geq 3$); \item if $S$ is K3, then $M_{v}$ has a symplectic resolution if and only if $(m,k)=(2,1)$ (which is in the deformation class $OG_{10}$).
+If $S$ is Abelian, then $K_{v}$ has a symplectic resolution if and only if $(m,k)=(2,1)$ (which is in the deformation class $OG_{6}$); \item in all other cases $M_{v}$ and $K_{v}$ have terminal singularities and no symplectic resolutions.
+Indeed, both $M_{v}$ and $K_{v}$ are normal, irreducible projective varieties having a symplectic form on their smooth loci, and their singular loci have codimension at least equal to 4 (see for example \cite{KLS}).
+The main result of \cite{Fle} implies that they are symplectic varieties, and by Corollary 1 of \cite{N1} they have terminal singularities.
+As shown in \cite{KLS}, $M_{v}$ and $K_{v}$ are locally factorial and do not admit any symplectic resolution. \end{enumerate}

 The proof of Theorem \ref{thm:mainb1} uses Theorem \ref{thm:main} to reduce to a surface $S$ such that $NS(S)=\mathbb{Z}\cdot h$, where $h$ is the first Chern class of an ample divisor $H$ with $H^{2}=2k$.
 Taking $v=m(0,h,0)$, if $S$ is a K3 surface we show that $M_{v}$ and $M^{s}_{v}$ are simply connected; if $S$ is Abelian, we show that $K_{v}$ and $K^{s}_{v}$ are simply connected (if $(m,k)\neq(2,1)$).
 We then calculate the numbers $h^{0}(M_{v},\Omega_{M_{v}}^{[p]})$ and $h^{0}(K_{v},\Omega_{K_{v}}^{[p]})$ by comparing them with $h^{0}(M_{v'},\Omega_{M_{v'}}^{p})$ and $h^{0}(K_{v'},\Omega_{K_{v'}}^{p})$ where $v'$ is the primitive Mukai vector $v'=(0,mh,1-m^{2}k)$.